Redesigning a candidate management platform to reduce clicks by 66% in the main user journey

 Because there weren’t analytic tracking embedded, I have came to understand problems through conversations with engineers, customer success, and the product team.

-- Visual noise — The platform mixed settings and features that recruiters and hiring managers had no access to, cluttering their experience.
+2. Visual noise — The platform mixed settings and features that customers had no access to, cluttering their experience.

 UX decisions